 - Carbs: factor the remaining calorie count in with carbohydrate content.

 Try to manage your pre and post-workout meals.
-It would be best to consume an ideal healthy meal 1 to 2 hours before and after the workout.
+For example, consuming an ideal healthy meal 1 to 2 hours before and after the workout would be best.

 Step 10: Intake of supplements and ideal sleep

-If you are all set to gain some muscle mass faster, you may require additional nutrient supplements.
-Remember that supplements alone can do nothing.
+You may require additional nutrient supplements to gain muscle mass faster.
+However, remember that supplements alone can do nothing.
 Follow all the steps mentioned above to gain muscle.
 A supplement will only help a little in accelerating the growth rate.

 Experts recommend the supplement of whey protein powder, creatine, Fish Oil, vitamin D, and beta-alanine for muscle growth and strength.